Iron Rhine: Reopening of border section

 After a series of failed negotiations, the Belgian and Dutch governments agreed to take the issue to the Permanent Court of Arbitration and respect its ruling in the case.
 In its ruling of 24 May 2005, the court acknowledged both the Belgian rights under the cessation treaty of 1839 and the Dutch concerns for the nature reserve.
 The 1839 treaty still applies, the court found, giving Belgium the right to use and modernize the Iron Rhine.
 However, it has to finance the modernisation of the line, while the Netherlands have to fund the repairs and maintenance of the route.
 Both countries will split the costs of the construction of a tunnel beneath the nature reserve.

 The reopening would allow heavier trains than on the Montzenroute (2000 tonnes in both directions compared to 800 and 1300 tonnes); and a shorter journey (162 km compared to 211 km); it would reopen some time after 2015.
 As of 2018, the Dutch and Belgian authorities remain discussing the route the Iron Rhine would take.

 However on 11 May 2007, and again in 2013-2014, the Walloon Region opposed the project for fear of seeing employment go down in case of reduced traffic on the Montzenroute.
-Then end 2014 an alternative route has been proposed, using the existing lines Roermond – Venlo and Venlo – Mönchengladbach, which are in regular use, rather than clearing the historical route from its overgrown vegetation and protecting by tunnels and/or soundscreens the part of it crossing the Meinweg National Park.
+At the end of 2014 an alternative route was proposed, using the existing lines Roermond – Venlo and Venlo – Mönchengladbach, which are in regular use, rather than clearing the historical route from its overgrown vegetation and protecting by tunnels and/or soundscreens the part of it crossing the Meinweg National Park.
 This alternative route would have the same advantages as the historical one but at half the cost.
 The need for the train to change direction in Roermond and again in Venlo could be solved easily, e.g. by temporarily adding an additional locomotive at its former "tail" end, to pull it on that part of the line.